What are Social Engineering Attacks?

 Email security is very important as 43% of the phishing begin with an email, keeping this in mind many email service providers offer spam filters that have an option to categorize your suspicious emails in few simple steps.
 Spam features help you in removing all mistrustful emails and let you browse freely through your emails.

-5. Extra detailed attention to Digital Footprint
+5. Extra detailed attention to Digital Footprint or your attack surface

 Oversharing personal details online through social media can give these criminals more information to work with.
 For instance, we all keep our resumes online what’s the big deal there but have you ever thought that all the information present there ranging from date of birth, phone number, residential address and email can be easily fetched by any social engineer who might be planning an attack.